bootstrap-vue/bootstrap-vue/docs/components/progress/README.md

 percentage precision (number of digits after the decimal) via the `precision` prop (default is `0`digits after the decimal).

+### Custom label
 Need more control over the label?
-Provide your own label by using the default slot.
+Provide your own label by using the default slot with a `<b-progress-bar>` sub-component:

 ```html
 <template>